FlowiseAI/FlowiseDocs/integrations/langchain/chat-models/azure-chatopenai.md

 ## Image Upload

 You can also allow images to be uploaded and analyzed by LLM.
 Under the hood, Flowise will use [OpenAI Vison ](https://platform.openai.com/docs/guides/vision)model to process the image.
+Only works with LLMChain, Conversation Chain, ReAct Agent, and Conversational Agent.

 <figure><img src="../../../.gitbook/assets/image (3) (1) (1) (1) (1) (1) (1) (2).png" alt="" width="332"><figcaption></figcaption></figure>